DevMountain/categorizer/README.md

 ### Summary

-In this step we'll connect Redux to our application in `index.js`.
+In this step, we'll connect Redux to our application in `index.js`.

 ### Instructions